ngalinos95/SQLViewer/SQLite Viewer/README.md

 # SQLite-Viewer
-A swing SQLite database viewer
+A swing SQLite database viewer ,using to read two distict database file=firstDatabase.db secondDatabase.db extracting the data from the SQL database and presenting with an GUI using the Swing Framewoek in Java

 ![initial window screenshot](screenshots/initial-frame.png)